ethereum-optimism/design-docs/ecosystem/sendRawTransactionConditional/proposal.md

     * **Only 4337 Entrypoint Contract Support**: `tx.to() == entrypoint_contract_address`

         The rationale is to make it easier to rollback if deprecated in the future due to native account abstraction or better solutions.
-Otherwise new uses case might create unwanted dependencies on this endpoint.
+Otherwise new use cases might create unwanted dependencies on this endpoint.

         There does exist different [versions](https://github.com/eth-infinitism/account-abstraction/releases) of the Entrypoint contract as the 4337 spec is iterated on.
 We'll need to stay up to date with these version as a part of op-stack [preinstalls](https://docs.optimism.io/builders/chain-operators/features/preinstalls) and pass through calls to all the supported versions of `EntryPoint`.